 Instead of conducting a Google search on a desktop computer, many people simply reach for their phone or tablet.

-Key stat: 97% of people in the U.S. own a smart phone (Pew Research Center)
+Key stat: as of spring 2021, 97% of people in the U.S. owned a smart phone (Pew Research Center)

 Is your website optimized for mobile users?